Finding Legal Help

 Indian Legal Clinic, Sandra Day O'Connor College of Law, Arizona State University

 Arkansas: Indigenous Food and Agriculture Initiative, University of Arkansas School of Law

 California: UCLA American Indian Studies Center

-Colorado: American Indian Law Clinic, University of Colorado Law School, in-take phone number: (303) 492-8126
+Colorado: American Indian Law Clinic, Univ. of Colorado Law School, (303) 492-8126